 What's happening out there?

-Frank Avis by | June 20, 2018 | 2010s
+by Frank Avis | June 20, 2018 | 2010s

 And so the 2GB radio train keeps full steam ahead, continuing to dominate the latest ratings here in Sydney while the most significant move elsewhere is by WS FM which takes over as the number 1 operator on the FM band.
 No one has really thrown a hand grenade into the market so far in 2018 so it's still a case of "wait and see" as to how the industry is going to shake-out for the year.
 2CH has sneaked back over the 4% level but the bottom line for the old 2UE - which has now shifted from Lifestyle to Sports 954 - has crashed to 1.9%, threatening to disappear off the radio radar.